 Pharmacopoeia means ″drug-making″ or ″to make a drug″.
 This word derives from the ancient Greek (pharmakopoiia), from (pharmako) ″drug″, followed by the verb-stem (poi) ″make″ and finally the abstract noun ending (-ia).

-Pharmacopoeia is an official publication describing drugs, chemicals, and medicinal preparations as well as containing directions of compound identification.
-The word ‘Pharmacopoeia’ is widely used and common spelling but ‘Pharmacopeia’ used only in USP.
+Pharmacopoeia is an official publication describing drugs, chemicals, and medicinal preparations as well as containing directions for compound identification.
+The word ‘Pharmacopoeia’ is widely used and common spelling but ‘Pharmacopeia’ is used only in USP.

 - Pharmacopoeia: British spelling

 Remember that, a detailed written study of a single specialized subject is called a monograph.
 A monograph contains but not limited to the name of the ingredient, the definition, preparation, storage, packaging, and labeling requirements; and the specifications.
 The specification contains a series of tests, procedures for the tests, and acceptance criteria.
 Here is a list of pharmacopoeia: